ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 * HCX owns the source and destination encryption and decryption processes.
 It ensures consistent security and providing admission for hybrid workflows such as virtual machine (VM) migration and network extension.
 * HCX creates an optimized, software-defined WAN to increase stretched network performance, enabling performance that approaches LAN speed.
 * HCX also enables bidirectional workload migration to {{site.data.keyword.cloud}} Networking services.
-* HCX integrates with vSphere vCenter and is managed from the vSphere Web Client.
+* HCX integrates with vSphere vCenter and is managed from the VMware vSphere® Web Client.

 ## Understanding HCX
 {: #hcx-archi-source-understand-hcx}